 You are joining a great bunch of folks in Troop 680 and over one million other boys across the country in the adventure of Scouting.
 We've got a good Troop and it will be even better with you as a member.
-To learn more about T680, check out our video via the button below
+To learn more about T680, check out our videos to the right.

 We're glad you're here!

 Boy Scouting differs from Cub Scouting.
 Some of these differences are worth noting right up front.

 Unlike a Cub Scout den and pack, Boy Scout Troops are boy-led organizations.
 You and your fellow Scouts drive the decisions about Troop leadership, Troop activities and Troop outings.